hbctraining/Peak_analysis_workshop/lessons/06_peak_visualization_with_igv.md

 ### Load a track

 Now that we have the data that we would like to visualize, let's go ahead and load it into IGV.
-Many file formats you load into IGV will load as a single "track", or horizonatla row of genomic data.
-However some, like BAM/SAM, will load as multiple tracks.
+Many file formats you load into IGV will load as a single "track", or horizontal row of genomic data.
+However, some, like BAM/SAM, will load as multiple tracks.
 Let's go ahead and load the BigWig track for our cKO IP replicate 3 sample.

 In order to load a track, left-click on "File" in the top-left and select "Load from File...":